 Beetroot juice

-Beetroot juice contains nitrates that are helpful to your blood pressure.
+Beetroot juice contains an abundance of inorganic nitrates that is helpful to your blood pressure.
 Many studies suggest that it can lower your systolic and diastolic blood pressure.
 It is also high in antioxidants.
 The betalain pigments in beetroot protect your cells from damage and help lower inflammation, which can help keep your blood pressure in check.

 Another placebo-controlled study found that people who drank beetroot juice daily experienced a reduction in systolic blood pressure.